momentohq/public-dev-docs/docs/develop/api-reference/list-collections.md

 </details>

 ### ListRetain

-Retains only slice of the list where the start is inclusive and the end is exclusive, what isn't retained, will be dropped from the list.
+Retains only slice of the list where the start is inclusive and the end is exclusive.
+The items outside of this range will be dropped from the list.

 Example:
 For the specified list, start at index 4 (the startIndex) and keep the next five elements, end at index 10 (the endIndex).
 Discard all other elements in the list.
 In this example, elements at position 0-3 and 9 or higher are dropped.